mars-sim/mars-sim/README.md

 ---

 ## Economics
 In terms of [economic](https://github.com/mars-sim/mars-sim/wiki/Economics) modeling, mars-sim implements the **Value Point (VP)** system, which keeps track of the supply and demand on each good and resource.
-As there is no standard currency established on Mars yet, settlers barter trades with neighboring settlements and the surplus/ deficit based on the VPs of the resources in exchange in each trading session.
+As there is no standard currency established on Mars yet, settlers barter trades with neighboring settlements by keeping track of the credits and deficit based on the VPs of the resources in exchange in each trading session.

 ---